Social Research & Public Policy (SRPP-UH)

 Repeatable for additional credit: No

-SRPP-UH 1620J Himalayas: Geopolitics and Ecology of Melting Mountains Water Towers, Sky Rivers and the Sponge (4 Credits)
+SRPP-UH 1620J The Himalayas: Geopolitics and Ecology of Melting Mountains (3 Credits)

 Typically offered January term

-Among the mountain ranges of the world, the Himalayas are perhaps the most spectacular, mysterious, and majestic.
-Along with the Tibetan Plateau the Himalayas are home to 15,000 glaciers that carry as much as 12,000 cubic kilometers of ice down the mountains.
-The water they provide is a lifeline for more than 2.5 billion people, flowing through circuitous paths of the Indus, the Ganges, the Brahmaputra, the Mekong, the Yangtze and the Huang He (Yellow River).
+The Himalayas: Geopolitics and Ecology of Melting Mountains: The Himalayas are home to 15,000 glaciers that provide a lifeline for more than 2.5 billion people.
 While these mountains span geographic boundaries across India, Nepal, China, Bhutan, and Pakistan, sovereign states have sought to territorialize the land, the water, the air, the ecosystems, and the people.
 The climate crisis has exacerbated regional tensions because as the Himalayas melt and their water sources diminish, a race to secure access to fresh water is quickly turning into competition.
 This course offers a fresh narrative frame for understanding the Himalayan water crisis.
 Glaciers, lakes, rivers, groundwater, and weather patterns constitute integral parts of the region’s intricate and holistic system of water generated, blocked, and moved through these mountains.
 The class will examine how the region’s complex water issues are not adequately captured by statist IR theorizations.
 It will emphasize the roles played by diverse local cultures, regional geopolitics, ecologies, and scientific analyses of earth systems to better understand what constitutes a lifeline for a third of humanity.
-Note: Pending feasible international travel conditions, this course will include a seminar Nepal.

 Grading: Ugrd Abu Dhabi Graded